Putin: Need to resolve potash row with Belarus

-ST. PETERSBURG, Russia, Sept 6 (Reuters) - Russian President Vladimir Putin said on Friday it was necessary to resolve a potash dispute with Belarus but said it was important to avoid escalating a row, which broke out after the arrest by Minsk of Uralkali CEO Vladislav Baumgertner.
+ST. PETERSBURG, Russia (Reuters) - Russian President Vladimir Putin said on Friday it was necessary to resolve a potash dispute with Belarus but said it was important to avoid escalating a row, which broke out after the arrest by Minsk of Uralkali CEO Vladislav Baumgertner.

 Putin, speaking to journalists after a Group of 20 summit, said he had not yet discussed the matter with Belarussian President Alexander Lukashenko.